Meaningful Youth Engagement

 Involving the target group, especially for youth-oriented programs aimed at addressing health disparities, requires that engagement be undertaken equitably.
 Youth Listening Sessions (YLS) offer an opportunity to meaningfully engage youth, signal that their opinions are valuable, and incorporate their voices into program discovery, planning, implementation, and evaluation.

-Between 2017 and 2019, the Office of Population Affairs (OPA) led a YLS collaborative pilot with 13 Teen Pregnancy Prevention (TPP) program grantees to test different youth engagement strategies and develop resources to support organizations in meaningfully and systematically engaging youth in their projects.
+Between 2017 and 2019, the Office of Population Affairs (OPA) led a YLS collaborative pilot with 13 Teen Pregnancy Prevention (TPP) program grant recipients to test different youth engagement strategies and develop resources to support organizations in meaningfully and systematically engaging youth in their projects.
 The Listen Up!
 Youth Listening Session Toolkit is the product of that collaboration and is designed to enhance organizations’ capacities to:

 • Conduct all stages of a youth listening session, including planning, implementation, extrapolating insights, and making program improvements;